ariaghora/jump/README.md

 # Jump

-A general purpose process monitoring mini framework.
+A tiny, general purpose process monitoring framework.
+So tiny that you can implement yourself.